text-mask/text-mask/componentDocumentation.md

 Please note that Text Mask supports input type of `text`, `tel`, `url`, `password`, and `search`.
 Due to a limitation in browser API, other input types, such as `email` or `number`, cannot be supported.
 However, it is normal to let the user enter an email or a number in an input type `text` combined the appropriate input mask.

-### Updating the `mask` or other values after initialization

-Once Text Mask has been initialized on an input field, it's not possible to change the mask or other configurations.
-In frameworks such as React, you may expect that you can hot-swap values, but that would not work with Text Mask.
-See [this page](https://github.com/text-mask/text-mask/issues/233) for some workarounds for this limitation.